-Stanford has also been recognized in the Princeton Review's Green Honor Roll for the fifth consecutive year, ranking in the top ten on its 2018 Top 50 Green Colleges List.
-Additionally, the International Sustainable Campus Network (ISCN) honored the My Cardinal Green program with a 2018 Sustainable Campus Excellence Award in the Campus Planning and Management Systems category for its efforts to motivate and quantify campus engagement in sustainability.
-My Cardinal Green was also recognized with a Best Practice Award from the California Higher Education Sustainability Conference, along with the Sustainable IT program, and Residential and Dining Enterprise's Green Cleaning program.
+Stanford has also been recognized in the Princeton Review's Green Honor Roll for the sixth consecutive year, ranking in the top ten on its 2019 Top 50 Green Colleges List.
+Additionally, Stanford received the Best Practice Award from the California Higher Education Sustainability Conference for sustainable design at Stanford Redwood City in 2019, along with for My Cardinal Green, in 2018.
+Stanford was also awarded PR Daily's Corporate Social Responsibility Awards, for Green and Environmental Stewardship.